Berlin’s Airports: (Almost) Ready For Take Off

 Instead of wiping Tegel Airport off the map, the city of Berlin has decided to transform the complex into a research facility for Berlin Technical University.
 Already rich in history from World War 2, it seems only fitting that the Tegel complex should have a further role in advancing the future.

-"The transformation should begin in early 2013," Says Schmidt, "Right now they're still looking to attract more investors.
-They want to turn the old complex into a center for research, innovation and business, which I think is a great idea."
+“The transformation should begin some day” Says Schmidt, “Right now they’re still looking to attract more investors.
+They want to turn the old complex into a center for research, innovation and business, which I think is a great idea.”

 Tempelhof the Park